bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_track.md

 </table>

 ### Fiber Tract Propagation and Termination
 Tracts are initiated for every [row column] coordinate on the aponeurosis mesh using two nested for loops.
-Inside the inner loop, the seed point is determined; its location within the muscle mask is verified; the initial fiber-tracking step is found; a while loop is used to initiate and propagate a tract according to the selected algorithm until stop criteria are met; and the points are recorded in a matrix called <i>fiber_all</i>. <i>fiber_all</i> has dimensions of N<sub>R</sub>xN<sub>C,A</sub>xN<sub>P,Max</sub>x3, where N<sub>P,Max</sub> is the maximum number of points in any fiber tract; the fourth dimension holds the [row column slice] coordinates of each fiber-tracking point
+Inside the inner loop, the seed point is determined; its location within the muscle mask is verified; the initial fiber-tracking step is found; a while loop is used to initiate and propagate a tract according to the selected algorithm until stop criteria are met; and the points are recorded in a matrix called <i>fiber_all</i>. <i>fiber_all</i> has dimensions of N<sub>R</sub> x N<sub>C,A</sub> x N<sub>P,Max</sub> x 3, where N<sub>P,Max</sub> is the maximum number of points in any fiber tract; the fourth dimension holds the [row column slice] coordinates of each fiber-tracking point

 The steps are: